 Are Your Holiday Marketing Materials Ready?

 The first thing to do in regards to a holiday rush of orders is to ensure you actually have a rush of orders.
-The fundamental question you need to ask yourself is this: Why would people go to your store over someone else’s during the holidays?
+The fundamental question you need to ask yourself is this: Why would holiday shoppers go to your store over someone else’s during the holidays?

 Holiday discounts are a great way to ensure more people come to your store.
 You can be sure your competitors will be offering them.
 Another good way to distinguish yourself from the crowd is by offering discounted or free shipping.
 Studies have shown that offering discounted shipping can increase sales by more than 40%.